emo-eth/deterministic-proxy-factory/README.md

 ## Overview

-This factory allows you to deploy proxies deterministically by specifying a consistent initial implementation across chains.
+This factory allows you to deploy UUPS upgradeable proxies deterministically by specifying a consistent initial implementation across chains.
 Proxies can then be upgraded to any implementation while keeping the same address.
 Since initialization calls are often sensitive, salts must encode the deployer's address, making deployment permissioned but still consistent across chains.

-For convenience, "minimal" proxy implementations are provided using both Solady and OpenZeppelin templates with [upgrade-safe storage](https://eips.ethereum.org/EIPS/eip-7201), as well as a bare-bones minimum-viable UUPSUpgradeable implementation which includes no authorization mechanisms before being upgraded.
+For convenience, a bare-bones minimum-viable UUPSUpgradeable implementation is provided which includes no authorization mechanisms before being upgraded.

 ## Features

--   Deterministic deployment of ERC1967 proxies, beacon proxies, and clones
+-   Deterministic deployment of UUPS upgradeable proxies
--   Support for immutable args in all proxy types
+-   Support for immutable args in proxy deployments
 -   Permission control via deployer address encoded in salt
 -   Consistent addresses across all EVM chains